Medtronic plc (MDT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for MDT is $90.49, which is $14.47 above than the current price.
-The public float for MDT is 1.33B, and at present, short sellers hold a 0.89% of that float.
-The average trading volume of MDT on March 17, 2023 was 6.55M shares.
+The average price point forecasted by analysts for Medtronic plc (MDT) is $90.49, which is $14.13 above the current market price.
+The public float for MDT is 1.33B, and currently, short sellers hold a 0.89% ratio of that floaft.
+The average trading volume of MDT on March 21, 2023 was 6.41M shares.

 MDT’s Market Performance

-The stock of Medtronic plc (MDT) has seen a 1.63% increase in the past week, with a -4.95% drop in the past month, and a -1.09% fall in the past quarter.
-The volatility ratio for the week is 2.67%, and the volatility levels for the past 30 days are at 2.10% for MDT.
-The simple moving average for the last 20 days is -3.01% for MDT stock, with a simple moving average of -7.19% for the last 200 days.
+The stock of Medtronic plc (MDT) has seen a 2.09% increase in the past week, with a -5.45% drop in the past month, and a 2.43% gain in the past quarter.
+The volatility ratio for the week is 2.24%, and the volatility levels for the past 30 days are at 2.08% for MDT.
+The simple moving average for the last 20 days is -1.92% for MDT stock, with a simple moving average of -6.57% for the last 200 days.

 Analysts’ Opinion of MDT